MIP: A Minor in Possession

 Many states have laws concerning alcohol and drugs found in the possession of minors, regardless of whether they were using the substances.
 These are often called minor in possession, or MIP, laws.
 Minor in possession laws mainly focus on underage drinking.

-Criminal laws about minors in possession vary from state to state.
+Criminal laws about minors in possession vary by state.
 Some states strictly enforce MIP laws and prosecute minors to the fullest extent of the law.
-In other states, however, a minor in an MIP case may receive probation by entering a court-ordered diversionary program (similar to those offered to DUI offenders), getting medical or mental health help, and staying out of trouble.
+But, in other states, a minor in an MIP case may receive probation by entering a court-ordered diversionary program (similar to those offered to DUI offenders), getting medical or mental health help, and staying out of trouble.

 MIP Laws: What Are They?